pbinkley/jekyll-book/sections/04-section.md

 [pagebreak.11]

-will go into tne machine straight if they are held at a point above the punched hole through which the tray guide-rod passes.
+will go into the machine straight if they are held at a point above the punched hole through which the tray guide-rod passes.
 The card is photographed and drops face down in a trough by the operator's knees.
 If it is a single author card, followed immediately in the tray by a secondary card or cards